 The Art of In-Game Photography

 Video games present a new territory for photographers, one where the real and the virtual are in constant flux.
-The spaces created within them are as much places to be explored and experienced as they are entertainment, giving rise to the art form of ‘in-game photography’.
+The spaces created within them are as much places to be explored and experienced as they are entertainment and have given rise to the art form of ‘in-game photography’.

-This talk introduces some of the new approaches artists are taking to photographing the virtual environment of games and how their practice fits within a tradition of conceptual photographic work exploring our relationship to both real and virtual worlds.
+This talk introduces some of the photographic techniques applied by artists to the virtual environment and architecture within games and how their practice fits within a tradition of conceptual photographic work, with reference to photographers such as Thomas Demand and Hiroshi Sugimoto.

-Artist and writer Gareth Damian Martin presents his work and is joined by digital art curator Rachel Falconer in a discussion of these innovative phenomena.
+Artist and writer Gareth Damian Martin presents his work and is joined by digital art curator Rachel Falconer in a discussion of these innovative approaches.

 This event coincides with the Media Wall exhibition Camera Ludica displaying some of the spectacular imagery made by the wider gaming community.